TheInformationLab/alteryx-api-tools/README.md

 From a list of packaged workflow paths, unzip and read the underlying XML into Alteryx

-#### Execute Workflow - In Dev
+#### Execute Workflow - Beta

+This macro allows users to execute a workflow or application stored on Alteryx Server

-#### Gallery Conditional Runner - Backlog
+#### Gallery Conditional Runner - Beta

-Provides a method for running multiple workflows in a given order, depending on the status (success or fail) of the job.
+Provides a method for running multiple workflows in a given order, depending on the status (success or fail) of the previous job.

 #### Publish Workflow - Beta